Progress Singapore Party: Taxes

 In their manifesto for the 2020 Singapore General Election, the PSP stated that they wanted to freeze tax and fee increases until 2025.

+In 2025,to address concerns over the rising cost of living, the PSP proposed reducing the Goods and Services Tax (GST) from 9 per cent to 7 per cent.
+It also proposed exempting basic essential goods from GST.
+The party argued that these measures would provide immediate relief to households, particularly lower-income families.

 Racial harmony

-In response to a video by entertainers Preeti and Subjas Nair which lambasted the use of racial brownface in an advertisement, then-Central Executive Committee member Michelle Lee stated that although the siblings had used inappropriate language in their video, she found the police response in the aftermath to be 'high-handed' and 'harsh'.
+In response to a video by entertainers Preeti and Subjas Nair which spoke out about the use of racial brownface in an advertisement, then-Central Executive Committee member Michelle Lee stated that although the siblings had used inappropriate language in their video, she found the police response in the aftermath to be 'high-handed' and 'harsh'.
 Lee acknowledged the video by the siblings reflected grievances that the minority races held in Singapore, and should not be ignored.

 The unity of Singaporeans regardless of race, language or religion was one of the principles which the PSP said guided their social policies in their 2020 manifesto.

 Voting age

 During the party launch ceremony, Michelle Lee called for the lowering of voting age from the current 21 to 18 in line with international standards.
 In her speech, she criticised the current government policy on voting age as being 'behind the times'.